TinyWeb CRLF Injection (CVE-2024-5193)

 Vendor Response Note

-TinyWeb is now maintained at github.com/maximmasiutin/TinyWeb where security issues can be reported and will be addressed promptly.
+TinyWeb is now maintained at github.com/maximmasiutin/TinyWeb where security issues can be reported via GitHub Issues or Security Advisories.